flutter/website/src/content/platform-integration/platform-adaptations.md

 On **iOS**,
 repeated flings in the same direction stacks momentum and builds more speed with each successive fling.
-There is no equivalent behavior on *Android*.
+There is no equivalent behavior on Android.

 <div class="container">
   <div class="row">